-- selecting and reviewing the independent registered public accounting firm who will audit the Company's financial statements; - meeting with its financial management and independent registered public accounting firm to review the financial statements, quarterly earnings releases and financial data of the Company; - reviewing the selection of the internal auditors who provide internal audit services; - reviewing the scope, procedures and results of the Company's financial audits, internal audit procedures, and internal controls assessments and procedures under Section 404 of the Sarbanes-Oxley Act of 2002 ("SOX"); - providing oversight responsibility for the process the Company uses in performing its periodic enterprise risk analysis; - providing oversight to the Company's compliance and ethics programs and complaint reporting mechanisms; and - evaluating the Company's key financial and accounting personnel.
+- selecting and reviewing the independent registered public accounting firm who will audit the Company's financial statements; - meeting with its financial management and independent registered public accounting firm to review the financial statements, quarterly earnings releases and financial data of the Company; - reviewing the selection of the internal auditors who provide internal audit services; - reviewing the scope, procedures and results of the Company's financial audits, internal audit procedures, and internal controls assessments and procedures under Section 404 of the Sarbanes-Oxley Act of 2002 ("SOX"); - providing oversight responsibility for the process the Company uses in performing its periodic enterprise risk analysis; - · providing oversight to the Company's compliance and ethics programs and complaint reporting mechanisms; and - evaluating the Company's key financial and accounting personnel.

-At its February 2023 meeting, the Board determined that each of Mses.
+At its February 2024 meeting, the Board determined that each of Mses.
 Brown and Calderon qualifies as an Audit Committee Financial Expert as defined in the applicable SEC rules.
 As previously described, each member of the Audit Committee is independent.
-The Board subsequently determined that Ms. Lee qualified as an Audit Committee Financial Expert.